 Some countries, such as the UK offer some protection in law for purchases that go wrong made by credit card.
 It is advisable when purchasing anything online, especially internationally to use a credit card.

 This is also good advice if there is a billing error which the credit card companies are obliged to sort out for you.
+Get in touch with your credit card or debit card provider or bank.

-File a Consumer Complaint.
+3. File a Consumer Complaint (Order not delivered).

 In the US there are several bodies that handle consumer complaints: